meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

 title: Connect sales channel to [!DNL Walmart Marketplace]
 description: Configure the sales channel and connect to the marketplace.
 ---
-# Create the sales channel for Walmart Marketplace
+# Connect to [!DNL Walmart Marketplace]

-After installing Channel Manager on your [!DNL Commerce] instance, create the sales channel for Walmart Marketplace by connecting a Commerce store to the Walmart Marketplace.
+After installing Channel Manager on your [!DNL Commerce] instance, connect a Commerce store to Walmart Marketplace.

 1. Create the sales channel by selecting the Commerce store for product listings.